dnw2022/reverse-proxy-nginx/README.md

 The second option is to use Cloudflare.
 In the Cloudflare Portal choose the domain first.
 Then under SSL/TLS -> Edge Certificates turn "Automatic HTTPS Rewrites" on.
 Note that Cloudflare has to be configured to act as a proxy for each DNS entry where you want to enable this.

+# Issues

+Having a seperate bash script is preferable over adding the script directly in the github actions yml file.
+Some things don't seem to work correctly when putting the bash commands in the github actions step directly.

+A lot of bash commands don't return proper exit codes when things fo wrong though.
+That means the pipeline will actually succeed even though not all steps were successful.

 # More resources on Azure Container Apps

 https://docs.microsoft.com/en-us/azure/container-apps/get-started?tabs=bash